x42bn6/ept-s2-threshold/README.md

     # OG finished 3rd at ESL One Birmingham
     team_can_finish_between(x_birmingham, 'OG', 3, 3)

+    # Team Spirit will be eliminated from ESL One Birmingham, but we don't know if they will be last or second-last
+    team_can_finish_between(x_birmingham, 'Gaimin Gladiators', 9, 12)

     # Team Falcons finished in 5th-6th at DreamLeague Season 23:
     team_can_finish_between(x_s23, 'Team Falcons', 5, 6)